 On June 12, 2020 (the "Financing Closing Date"), we entered into a Credit Agreement, by and among the Borrower, the lenders and issuing banks party thereto and Wells Fargo Bank, N.A., as administrative agent (the "Credit Agreement"), consisting of a four-year senior secured term loan facility in the aggregate principal amount of \$125.0 million (the "Term Loan Facility").
 The net proceeds from the issuance of the Term Loan Facility were \$123.0 million.
-We also entered into a senior secured first-lien revolving credit facility in an aggregate principal amount of \$50.0 million (the "Revolving Facility" and, together with the Term Loan Facility, the "Senior Credit Facilities"), which may be drawn on in the event that our working capital and other cash needs are not supported by our operating cash flow.
-As of December 31, 2022, there were no amounts outstanding under the Revolving Facility.
+We also entered into a senior secured first-lien revolving credit facility in an aggregate principal amount of \$50.0 million (the "Revolving Facility") and, together with the Term Loan Facility, the "Senior Credit Facilities"), which may be drawn on in the event that our working capital and other cash needs are not supported by our operating cash flow.